yandex/odyssey/README.md

 **Better pooling control**

-Odissey allows to define connection pools as a pair of `database name` and `user`.
+Odissey allows to define connection pools as a pair of `Database name` and `User`.
 Each defined pool can have its own authentication, pooling mode and limits settings.

 **Pipelining and network optimizations**